BAL-ROCS-BUT-COOL/calib-proj/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Image](https://github.com/user-attachments/assets/37ad247e-3380-4082-b493-3d8a585ac817)

-##  Multi-Camera System Automatic External Calibration
+##  Automatic Multi-Camera External Calibration Using Projected Markers

-**calib-proj** is the Python implementation of an [automatic external calibration method for multi-camera systems](https://arxiv.org/abs/2501.16221) that eliminates the need for operator intervention or specialized expertise.
-The method specifically addresses the problem of limited overlapping fields of view caused by significant variations in optical zoom levels and camera locations via the projection of multi-scale markers (MSMs) using a ceiling-mounted projector.
-MSMs consist of 2D patterns projected at varying scales, ensuring accurate extraction of well distributed point correspondences across significantly different viewpoints and zoom levels.
+CalibProj is a Python toolkit for automatically calibrating the positions and orientations of multiple cameras, even when they have very limited field of view overlap or they have very different zoom levels. **Unlike traditional methods, this approach requires no manual intervention, checkerboards, or prior calibration expertise.**

+CalibProj uses a ceiling-mounted projector to display specially designed multi-scale markers (MSMs)—2D patterns at varying sizes—onto the scene.
+These projected markers can be seen from multiple angles and distances, enabling cameras with different viewpoints and zoom settings to detect and extract accurate feature correspondences. **Importantly, the projector itself does not need to be calibrated.**

+The system automatically estimates the external calibration parameters (position and orientation) of each camera using only the images they capture of the projected markers—no user input required.

+This makes the system especially useful for:

+- Surveillance systems with cameras mounted far apart
+- Camera networks with different fields of view (e.g., in an operating room)
+- Multi-zoom or pan-tilt-zoom (PTZ) camera installations

 ## **Table of Contents** 📋